1988 Nobel Prize in Literature: Laureate

 The writings of Naguib Mahfouz address some of life's most important issues, such as the passage of time, society and norms, knowledge and faith, reason and love.
 Some of his early works are set in ancient Egypt such as Rādūbīs ("Rhadopis of Nubia", 1943), and he frequently uses Cairo as the setting for his tales.
 His famous Al-Thulāthiyyah ("The Trilogy", 1956–57): Bayn al-qaṣrayn ("Palace Walk", 1956), Qaṣr al-shawq ("Palace of Desire", 1957), and Al-Sukkariyyah ("Sugar Street", 1957), describes prolifically modern Egyptian society.
 Though some of his later works have a more mystical or metaphysical quality, later works of his focused on the modern age and life in a changing society.
 350 short stories and more than 30 novels make up Mahfouz's body of work, among them Awlād ḥāratinā ("Children of Gebelawi", 1959), Tharthara Fawq Al-Nīl ("Adrift on the Nile", 1966), and Afrāḥ al-qubba ("Wedding Song", 1981).
 Many of his stories have been adapted for film.

+Candidates

+It is known that the Chinese author Shen Congwen was considered for the 1988 Nobel literature prize, but he died during the Swedish Academy's deliberations that year.

 Reactions

 Widely read in Egypt and other Arabic countries, Mahfouz was largely unknown in the Western world at the time he was awarded the Nobel prize.
 While Mahfouz was controversial politically, he was a popular writer and the Nobel prize to him was well received throughout the Arab world.
+Edward Said, professor of English and comparative literature at Columbia University, said Mahfouz is "certainly the greatest of the living Arab novelists and one of the greatest living writers.
+I only find it surprising it took this long.
+It's a sign of antagonism between the Western and Arab worlds he didn't win before.
+He's certainly on a level with Balzac, Thomas Mann and Joyce."

-The prize was accepted by his two daughters at the award ceremony in Stockholm in December 1988.
+The Nobel prize medal and diploma was accepted by his two daughters at the award ceremony in Stockholm in December 1988.
 Mahfouz donated most of the prize money to charities.